 The Banting diet cuts right across everything you've been taught about losing weight.
 Unlimited animal fat is encouraged, polyunsaturate oils and margarine are banned, and you are encouraged to eat virtually no carbohydrate at all.

-That means no bread or flour products and no sugar; no bagels or chocolate cake.
+That means no bread or flour products and no sugar; no bagels or chocolate cake; unfortunately it also means no smart bran either; that means more cancer.
 Further, rice and potatoes, most fruit except berries, and pasta are all eliminated from the Banting diet.